 Factors that increase the likelihood of macular degeneration occurring include:

-- ethnicity – macular degeneration is more common in Caucasians than in other ethnic groups
+- Ethnicity – macular degeneration is more common in people of European descent than in other ethnic groups

 Signs and symptoms